 Recently, we noticed we had a visitor in the pole shed at the Sanctuary.
 We weren’t sure who or what it was, but we were being left some presents.
 After a pattern of ‘not so nice’ presents, we started investigating.
 The interns found a cat propped up on the shelf of the building.
 We humanely trapped him for his own safety.
 Roaming free in a big cat sanctuary isn’t necessarily safe for a little cat.
 And guess what?
 This little guy is also gray and white!
 Since he kept with the theme of being a gray and white stray, we are keeping with the name theme, too.
 He has been named Rhome – the same letters as Homer and Remoh, and the name seems perfect for him since he roamed right into the sanctuary.

 The Director is personally paying to have him vetted and neutered.
 We have reached out to neighbors to make sure he doesn’t belong to someone.
 So far, he hasn’t been claimed.
-If no one comes forward, then we will work with our network of rescue groups who will be able to help him with his shyness before adopting him to the right home.
+If no one comes forward, then we will work with our network of sanctuaries a forever home.

 At The Wildcat Sanctuary, every life truly is special – no matter how big or small.

 We are happy that Rhome is enjoying his forever home at Cedarhill Animal Sanctuary: http://www.cedarhillanimalsanctuary.org/